ppy/osu-wiki/wiki/Ranking_Criteria/en.md

 ## Timing

-### Glossary

-- **BPM:** An acronym for `beats per minute` used to determine the tempo of a song.
-- **Offset:** The millisecond position when a timing point's BPM correlates to a song.
-- **Uninherited timing point:** A point used to change a beatmap's BPM, offset, or time signature.
-Indicated by a red line in the editor and informally called a `red line`.
-- **Inherited timing point:** A point that inherits elements from the previous timing point, and is not used to modify a beatmap's timing.
-Indicated by a green line in the editor and informally called a `green line`.
-- **Variable-BPM timing:** Timing which changes BPM irregularly due to a song's fluctuations.

 ### Rules

-- **Uninherited timing points must be used to accurately beatmap the song's time signatures.** If an incorrect time signature lasts for more than one bar, a uninherited timing point must be added on the next downbeat to reset the time signature.
+- **[Uninherited timing points](/wiki/Beatmap_Editor/Timing#uninherited-timing-points) must be used to accurately beatmap the song's time signatures.** If an incorrect time signature lasts for more than one bar, a uninherited timing point must be added on the next downbeat to reset the time signature.
 For #/4-signatures unsupported by the editor, metronome resets or editing of the `.osu` file are acceptable.
 For other unsupported time signatures, refer to this [exemplary chart](/wiki/shared/timing/Timing_signature_reference_chart.png), and see [this guide](/wiki/Ranking_Criteria/Timing_Songs_With_8-Signatures) for further information.
-- **Beatmaps must be perfectly timed.** This means BPM and offset are exactly synchronized with the song.
+- **Beatmaps must be perfectly timed.** This means [BPM](/wiki/Beatmapping/Beats_per_minute) and [offset](/wiki/Beatmapping/Offset) are exactly synchronized with the song.
 Beatmaps with constantly changing BPM may be impossible to perfectly time and should instead be as accurate as possible without negatively affecting gameplay.
 Complex timing during breaks or spinners is optional.
-- **Uninherited timing points must be the same in every difficulty of a beatmapset.** Each point must have the same BPM and offset in each difficulty.
+- **[Uninherited timing points](/wiki/Beatmap_Editor/Timing#uninherited-timing-points) must be the same in every difficulty of a beatmapset.** Each point must have the same [BPM](/wiki/Beatmapping/Beats_per_minute) and [offset](/wiki/Beatmapping/Offset) in each difficulty.
-- **There must not be extra uninherited timing points in any difficulty.** These may accidentally affect main-menu pulsing, add unwanted sounds to the Nightcore mod, or cause timing to shift.
+- **There must not be extra [uninherited timing points](/wiki/Beatmap_Editor/Timing#uninherited-timing-points) in any difficulty.** These may accidentally affect main-menu pulsing, add unwanted sounds to the Nightcore mod, or cause timing to shift.
 Acceptable uses include:
   - Aligning beats of the Nightcore mod with the start of musical sections.
   - Accomodating for objects in musical sections requiring unsupported beat snap divisors (e.g. 1/5, 1/7).
-- **No two uninherited or two inherited timing points can be placed at the same point.** Having two uninherited or two inherited timing points on top of each other will cause unintended behavior for slider velocity and volume settings.
+- **No two [uninherited](/wiki/Beatmap_Editor/Timing#uninherited-timing-points) or two [inherited timing points](/wiki/Beatmap_Editor/Timing#inherited-timing-points) can be placed at the same point.** Having two uninherited or two inherited timing points on top of each other will cause unintended behavior for slider velocity and volume settings.
-- **An inherited timing point cannot be placed before the first uninherited timing point.** Without having any settings to inherit, an inherited timing point does not function properly.
+- **An [inherited timing point](/wiki/Beatmap_Editor/Timing#inherited-timing-points) cannot be placed before the first [uninherited timing point](/wiki/Beatmap_Editor/Timing#uninherited-timing-points).** Without having any settings to inherit, an inherited timing point does not function properly.
 If you wish to alter hitsounds or slider velocities before the first uninherited timing point, it must be moved back one full measure so that inherited timing points may be used.
-- **A beatmap's first uninherited point cannot be used to toggle kiai.** Doing this will cause the kiai to flash before objects appear.
-An inherited point in the same position as the first uninherited point must be used to toggle kiai instead.
+- **A beatmap's first [uninherited timing point](/wiki/Beatmap_Editor/Timing#uninherited-timing-points) cannot be used to toggle kiai.** Doing this will cause the kiai to flash before objects appear.
+An [inherited point](/wiki/Beatmap_Editor/Timing#inherited-timing-points) in the same position as the first uninherited point must be used to toggle kiai instead.
 - **Objects must be snapped to timeline ticks according to AiMod.** Objects in a musical section requiring unsupported beat snap divisors (e.g. 1/5, 1/7) can either:
   - Remain unsnapped, as long as they align with the intended beat snap divisor.
-  - Be snapped through a temporary change in BPM.
+  - Be snapped through a temporary change in [BPM](/wiki/Beatmapping/Beats_per_minute).
-- **An object which is wrongly snapped due to passing through or ending slightly before a new uninherited timing point must have its end snapped within the new timing section.** For spinners and osu!mania long notes, this can be achieved through dragging an object's tail in the timeline.
+- **An object which is wrongly snapped due to passing through or ending slightly before a new [uninherited timing point](/wiki/Beatmap_Editor/Timing#uninherited-timing-points) must have its end snapped within the new timing section.** For spinners and osu!mania long notes, this can be achieved through dragging an object's tail in the timeline.
 For sliders, this can be achieved through slider velocity manipulation or editing of the .osu file.

 ## Audio